satya-verma/Data-Structures-and-Algorithms--using-JAVA/README.md

 # Data-Structures-and-Algorithms--using-JAVA
-This repo contains implementation of data structures and algorithms using JAVA
+This repo contains implementation of data structures and algorithms using JAVA.</br>
+Liked the repo or did it helped you?--well, lets give a star to the repo.
 # How to use
-=>you can either clone or download the repository and open it on intellij idea or some other IDE or editor</br>
+=>you can either fork and clone or download the repository and open it on intellij idea or some other IDE or editor</br>
 =>or you can navigate into the 'src' directory and look out for the specific sections you want to check for.
 # Overview
 <ul>